 Plastic wrap and additional flour.

 Mix together flour, salt and sugar.
-Cut in butter.
+Cut in butter and Crisco.
 When it resembles coarse meal, add a little milk (Not all of it!) — enough to bring about 1/4 of the dough together.
 When it holds together (it will be sticky — better too wet than not wet enough) place it on a floured piece of plastic wrap.
 Wrap the plastic around the dough and put it in the refrigerator to chill.
-Do that until you have no flour mixture left.
+Do that again and again until you have no flour mixture left.
 You should have four to five small discs of dough in plastic.
 When chilled, roll out dough on a clean, floured surface.
 Makes enough for two double crust pies.

 Roll out crust and place in a pie plate.
 Flute or crimp the edges of the dough and set aside.